Boundary Waters Winter Adventure

 Dogsled, cross-country ski, and snowshoe northern Minnesota

 Enjoy the splendor of winter in the North Woods while sampling the activities it has to offer.
 Dogsled across frozen lakes.
 Cross-country ski through snow-covered pine boughs.
 Snowshoe under the stars.
-Enjoy the benefits of a wood-fired Finnish sauna, followed by a refreshing dip in the lake.
+Enjoy the benefits of a wood-fired Finnish sauna, followed by a polar-plunge in the lake.
 Relax at night by a cozy fire in the lodge recounting the day’s adventures.

 DAY 1: The trip starts in the late afternoon at Camp Menogyn near Bearskin Lake in the BWCA.
-To access the lodge you will hike about a mile across the frozen lake.
+You will hike about a mile across the frozen lake to access the lodge.
 Upon arrival, settle into your accommodations before enjoying dinner.
 Afterwards gather around the wood burning stove for introductions to dogsledding and learning how to dress for the weather.

 DAY 4: Early risers can enjoy one last ski or snowshoe outing before breakfast.
 After, pack and transfer personal gear back across the lake for the trip home.
 The trip officially ends in the late morning before lunch.
 If you use WI's van transportation you can expect to arrive back in Minneapolis by evening.